Jesusprzr/Making-Of-A-Data-Scientist/Documentation - Supplemental Content/Naked Statistics/Chapter 2 - Descriptive Statistics.md

 There are comparisons that make sense to us because we recognize the scale of the units involved, for example:

-    1 inch difference isn't much difference when is related to comparing two persons heights <- We know the context of the scales involved
+    1 inch difference isn't much difference when is related to comparing two persons heights <- WE KNOW the context of the scales involved
-    9 degrees is a significant temperature deviation in any climate in any year <- We know the context of the scales involved Granola cereal A contains 31 milligrams more sodium than granolla cerial B <- Only of you know a lot about sodium and granola serving size, this won't be particularly informative
+    9 degrees is a significant temperature deviation in any climate in any year <- WE KNOW the context of the scales involved Granola cereal A contains 31 milligrams more sodium than granolla cerial B <- ONLY IF you know a lot about sodium and granola serving size, this won't be particularly informative